npng16/real-estate-database-system/README.md

 # real-estate-database-system

-I created a real estate database management system as a semester project my Database Systems class during my undergraduate degree.
+During my undergraduate degress, I created a real estate database management system as my semester project for my Intro to Database Systems class.
 I have uploaded the the technical documents for record.